 The city, while known for the French Quarter, Bourbon Street, and beignets, also has so much more to offer.
 Guests can visit art museums, historic houses, and spend time in Audubon Park once the ceremony is over.
 There are also so many incredible restaurants, whether guests are interested in Southern cuisine or more innovative fare.
 If you’re a Southern bride, it’s the perfect place for all of your guests to gather.

 Another huge highlight?
 The stunning French Quarter courtyards that make outdoor weddings romantic, with just the right hint of Southern flare.
-Many restaurants, cafes, and hotels have their own courtyards, complete with antique lighting pendants, exposed brick perfect for Pinterest pictures, and some even have swimming pools.
+Many restaurants and hotels have their own courtyards, complete with antique lighting pendants and even swimming pools.

 Comparing Wedding Venues in New Orleans